1. The keto diet causes ketoacidosis.

 - Don’t fall for the “dietary guidelines” scam.

 - Keto Myth: Fasting and Keto can suppress the immune system.

 - If you don’t eat frequently throughout the day your metabolism will slow down.

-- Keto is just a new, fad diet is too restrictive to follow long term.
+- Keto is just a new, fad diet and it’s too restrictive to stick with long term.

 I am going to address all those keto myths, but first, there is something that really has me puzzled:

 Why do so many people seemingly hate the Keto Diet?

 One thing that has me baffled is, why are so many people firmly against the Ketogenic Diet.
 It’s obvious it works, it’s made thousands of people healthy.